Estate planning is a sensitive topic which inevitably concerns you. It’s about protecting those you love, and preserving the work of a lifetime.

 Besides protecting your family in the event of accident or death, life insurance and death insurance also carry valuable tax benefits to help you build retirement savings or capital to leave to the beneficiaries of your choice (an attractive solution for beneficiaries who are not your relatives).
-Not only are the premiums tax-deductible under certain conditions, but the capital received when the policy expires also offers the advantage of being tax-neutral if the policyholder is also the beneficiary.
+Not only are the premiums tax-deductible, but the capital received when the policy expires also offers the advantage of being tax-neutral if the policyholder is also the beneficiary.
+Tax deductions are subject to conditions and may change with the legislation.
 If you live outside Luxembourg, you will be taxed only in your country of residence.

 A donation involves giving, while still alive, one or more assets to an individual or legal entity.
 In Luxembourg, it should in theory involve a notarial deed, but case law accepts certain donations (e.g. gifts, disguised gifts) that do not meet this condition.
 In actual fact, many donations of movable assets (e.g. cash, securities portfolio) are made under private agreement.